 - Rare use of multi-disciplinary approaches

-- Lack of joined up working between fieldworkers and more academically minded archaeologists doing work in the region
+- Lack of collaboration between fieldworkers, excavators and surveyors and more academically minded archaeologists doing work in the region

 - Dendrochronology holds great promise for dating, climate information, and evidence of native or imported timber.